 There are many initiatives we have in place including:

-• Our energy is purchased from renewable sources
+- Our energy is purchased from a range of renewable technologies across the UK only

 We encourage our clients to use local suppliers where possible, as this goes alongside our desire to host events as sustainable as possible to help protect our environment and the world around us.